your questions answered

 Replies to some of the questions people most often ask about John, covering:

-Signing autographs: John's first priority is to maintain his health so that he doesn't disappoint audiences by having to take time off due to illness, which in the past has resulted from him signing autographs in bad weather.
-After each concert, he and his crew have to drive to the next venue, which may be many hours away.
-He hates to disappoint his fans, and while you may not have the opportunity to meet him at the stage door afterwards, he will always do his best to make sure you’ve enjoyed the show!
+Signing autographs or posing for photos after shows: We are sorry that this is not possible.
+John has to maintain his health so that he doesn't disappoint audiences by having to take time off due to illness.
+Unfortunately, standing outside for long periods after a strenuous stage performance, especially in bad weather, can result in him becoming ill.
+In addition, he and his crew have to drive to the next venue, which may be many hours away.
+He hates to disappoint his fans, and while you may not have the opportunity to meet him at the stage door afterwards, he will always do his best to make sure you enjoy the show!

-Birthday and other greetings at shows: John's concerts are very carefully planned so that each song flows to the next via a personal story so, although he receives a huge number of requests for shout-outs, he couldn't include these without disrupting the show.
+Personal greetings at concerts or shows: John's concerts are very carefully planned so that each song flows to the next via a personal story so, although he receives a huge number of requests for shout-outs, he couldn't include these without disrupting the show.

 Backstage Passes: Backstage passes are not provided for John's concerts or other shows and he cannot arrange to meet fans before or after shows.

 Concerts outside the UK: John is hoping at some point in the future to arrange concerts in the US and Canada, but at the moment, nothing is confirmed.